paulnta/Polliwog/report/README.md

 The web application returns no more information about any occured error than these HTTP status codes.

 ### <a name="Patterns"></a> Design patterns

+The web application is built on the Model–view–controller pattern.
+Models are Mongoose Schemas.
+Controllers are a combination of Express.js routers and Javascript functions.
+The view is a basic HTML page fetching dynamic content via AJAX by submitting HTTP requests and retrieving representative models' payloads.
+It is only web application statistics actually.

 ## <a name="Implementation"></a> Implementation